Structure of Kerr black hole spacetimes in Weyl conformal gravity: Establishing causal structure

 We consider the radial $(r)$ variation of causal structure in Boyer-Lindquist coordinates.
 We define \textit{timelike} $\mathrm{T}$ regions as being where $g_{rr} > 0$ and thus $\Delta^\mathrm{H} > 0$.
 Within such regions, motion to both increasing and decreasing $r$ is possible, as $r$ is \textit{spacelike}.

-Correspondingly, in \textit{spacelike} $\mathrm{S}$ spacetime regions $r$ is a \textit{timelike} coordinate, so $g_{rr} < 0$ and thus $\Delta^\mathrm{H} < 0$.
-Within spacelike regions, motion may only go in one direction in $r$.
+Correspondingly, in \textit{spacelike} $\mathrm{S}$ regions $r$ is a \textit{timelike} coordinate, so $g_{rr} < 0$ and thus $\Delta^\mathrm{H} < 0$.
+Within spacelike regions, world lines progress in only one direction in $r$.
 These come in two varieties.
-In regions of the first type $\mathrm{S}^{-}$, only motion to decreasing $r$ is possible.
-This is what is commonly used to define black holes.
-In the second type $\mathrm{S}^{+}$, only motion to increasing $r$ is possible.
-This is now the type of spacelike region found past cosmological horizons.
+In regions of the first type $\mathrm{S}^{-}$, all world lines progress toward decreasing $r$, as in the interiors of GR Schwarzschild black holes.
+In the second type $\mathrm{S}^{+}$, motion is possible only toward increasing $r$.
+This is now the type of spacelike region found exterior (at greater $r$) to cosmological horizons.